Incomplete Grades and Auditing

 Students with two or more IP or IF grades on their transcript will be placed on academic probation.

-In situations where students cannot demonstrate extraordinary circumstances, students still have the option to withdraw from a course (with a “W” on the transcript) prior to the last day of classes.
+In situations where students cannot demonstrate extraordinary circumstances, students still have the option to withdraw from a course (with a “W” on the transcript) prior to the ninth week of the term.
 Students who choose this option must follow the policy and procedure.

 Signed permission of the instructor is required.
 An audit space is not guaranteed and is subject to the instructor’s approval as well as the availability of seats.